-LAST WEEK BUT TWO:
+LAST WEEK BUT TWO

-Madame Pleyel, Madame Thillon, Herr Ernst.

-The programmes during the week ensuing will include the performances of Madame Pleyel; the Popular Songs by Madame Anna Thillon; Solos by the eminent violinist Herr Ernst; the New Comic Pantomime Quadrille; Solos by Herr Konig, M. Wintle, M. Lavigne, and Mr. Pratten; a Grand Operatic Selection; the Grand Alfied Armies Quadrille, assisted by the Three Bands of her Majesty's Guards; God Save the Queen; Partant pour la Syrie; Classical Symphonies; and Overtures, &c., &c.
+LAST WEEK BUT TWO.
+Madame Pleyel, Madame Thillon, Herr Hrnst.
+The programmes during the week ensuing will include the performances of Madame Pleyel; the Popular Songs by Madame Anna Thillon; Solos by the eminent violinist Herr Ernst; the New Comic Pantomime Quadrille; Solos by Herr Kcenig, M. Wintle, M. Lavigne, and Mr. Pratten; a Grand Operatic Selection; the Grand Allied Armies Quadrille, assisted by the Three Bands of her Majesty's Guards; God Save the Queen; Partant pour la Syrie; Classical Sym-phonies; and Overtures, &c., &c.
+MENDELSSOHN FESTIVAL.-TUESDAX.
+On Tuesday next, January 9, a MENDELSSOHN FES-

-MENDELSSOHN FESTIVAL-TUESDAY.

-On Tuesday next, January 9, a MENDELSSOHN FESTIVAL will take place, being positively the last this season.
-On this occasion Madame Pleyel will perform (for the last time) Mendelssohn's Grand Concerto in G minor (the complete work), and Herr Ernst Mendelssohn's unique Concerto plete work), and Herr Ernst Mendelssohn's unique Concerto for the Violin.
-The first part of the Concert will consist ex-clusively of the works of Mendelssohn; the second part, miscellaneous, including the Allied Armies Quadrille, the miscellaneous, including the Alined Armies Quadrille, the Pantomime Quadrille, &c. &c.

-M. JULLIEN begs most respectfully to state that his Concerts will terminate on Friday, February 2; with a GRAND BAL MASQUE, to be given on a scale of unprecedented splendour.
+MENDELSSOHN FESTIVAL.--TUESDAY.
+On Tuesday next, January 9, a MENDELSSOHN FES-TIVAL will take place, being positively the last this season.
+On this occasion Madame Pleyel will perform (for the last time) Mendelssohn's Grand Concerto in G minor (the com-plete work), and Herr Ernst Mendelssohn's unique Concerto for the Violin.
+The first part of the Concert will consist ex-clusively of the works of Mendelssohn; the second part, miscellaneous, including the Allied Armies Quadrille, the Pantomime Quadrille, &c. &c.
+M. JULLIEN begs most respectfully to state that his Concerts will terminate on Friday, February 2, with a GRAND BAL MASQUE, to be given on a scale of unpre-cedented splendour.

-Prices of admission:-Promenade, Upper Boxes, Amphitheatre, Stalls, and Amphitheatre, 1s.; Dress Circle, 2s.
+cedented splendour.
+Prices of admission : - Promenade, Upper Boxes, Amphitheatre, Stalls, and Amphitheatre, 1s.; Dress Circle, 2s.
 6d.; Private Boxes for 6 persons on the Grand Tier, 31s.
 6d.; ditto, ditto, First Tier, 21s.; ditto, for 4 persons, Second Tier, 12s.